Hello, Camp Soft Landing Campers!

 If you’d like to lead a pod, please contact us at firstname.lastname@example.org.
 We’ll get you set up with just the right amount of space and the resources you need for a smooth, enjoyable burn.
 Pod leaders are responsible for placement of their pod members within the space allotted to them by camp, and for mediation of conflicts within their pod.

-The Full Circle Teahouse: The midnight to 6 am tea shift counts as two shifts toward your dues cost!
+The Full Circle Teahouse: The midnight to 6 am tea shift on Saturday and Sunday nights (August 31st and September 1st) count as two shifts toward your dues cost!
 The Full Circle Teahouse offers 24-hour gongfu-inspired tea service Sunday, August 25, through Monday, September 2.
 Servers share tea and empathy during six-hour shifts.
 Runners wash cups and teapots, refill jars of herbs and tea, carry water, and tidy.
 Annie, Expo and Roo lead this project.
 Detailed info about the teahouse here.

 Palenque Norte: The Palenque Norte Speaker series will run Tuesday-Friday, featuring a variety of illustrious, weird, and insightful speakers from psychedelia, technology, social justice, community building, politics, and other fields.
 This year we’ll also be featuring music in the evening.
 Volunteers for Palenque Norte will help with recording and audio/visual tech, and with fluffing and emceeing for the speakers, DJs, and musicians.
 This is a wonderful opportunity to catch all the speakers on a particular day if they interest you!
 Frank leads this project.